-2. Sacre Coeur (Montmarte) – It’s a long way up to Sacre Coeur but the view over Paris is excellent.
-I have never been in the basilica, but I imagine it’s impressive.
+Sacre Coeur (Montmartre) – It’s a long way up to Sacre Coeur but the view over Paris is excellent.
 When you are at the top facing the view of Paris, head toward your right to find yourself in a cute little artist area of town.
-Picture: Måns and Heather at Sacre-Coeur

-4. Notre-Dame – If I remember correctly, you can go inside to look around for free if you are not interested in taking a guided tour.
+Notre-Dame – If I remember correctly, you can go inside to look around for free if you are not interested in taking a guided tour.
 While the front of the building is the famous view, don’t forget to check out the back.
 It’s very pretty.
 Check it out while you are on your way over to the next island to eat your ice cream at Berthillon.
-Picture: Back of Notre Dame

-5. Disneyland Paris – There is a train you can take to get here.
+Disneyland Paris – There is a train you can take to get here.
 It doesn’t take long at all.
 Disneyland Paris is the EXACT same park as in Florida.
-You will get very confused except that they keep calling Mickey Mouse “Mické.”
+You may be confused by that, except they keep calling Mickey Mouse “Mické.”
 The park is less crowded and a bit cheaper!
 We really enjoyed it.
-Picture: Me at Disneyland Paris.

-My 2 top recommendations in Paris are Fondue and Ice cream.
+My 2 top recommendations in Paris are fondue and Ice cream.
 Fondue is served many places, but the ice cream……. there is only one place and it’s worth the airfare for that ice cream alone, even if you have to live under a bridge.
 This is Berthillon.
-Now you may see signs for this ice cream in other shops, but you must visit the one at 29-31 rue saint Louis en I’ile.
+Now you may see signs for this ice cream in other shops, but you must visit the one at 29-31 Rue Saint Louis en I’ile.
 If I am not mistaken, the ice cream is freshly made with natural ingredients so there are different flavors every day.
-And it actually tastes exactly like whatever the flavor is.
 Best ice cream I’ve ever had.
 A great time to go would be after visiting Notre-Dame.
 It is located on the next small island.